-- Best Stress-free Business Practices – Purchase the online recording!
+Best Stress-free Business Practices – Purchase the online workshop here!

 - Compositions for Kids

-- Marketing, Taxes, Business Entities, and Liability – Purchase online recording here.
+Marketing, Taxes, Business Entities, and Liability – Purchase the online workshop here.

 Wendy’s presentations are really terrific!
 Her sessions were engaging, practical, and very informative.
 Wendy presents with energy, a remarkable enthusiasm for our profession, and makes a genuine connection with her audience.

 I can’t thank you enough for your presentations on stress-free business practices.
 For the first time in YEARS, I actually had 2 weeks off of piano teaching.
 It was heavenly!
 I feel relaxed and ready to get back into the swing of things.
 You just had the nicest, diplomatic way of explaining.

 The Best Stress-free Business Practices workshop is probably the single most important workshop a private piano teacher can take.
 Have her come to your MTNA or other teaching group!

 Thanks for your interest in the ComposeCreate site!
 I love helping piano teachers be efficient, creative, and effective.
 I spend most of my time as a music composer, speaker, and teacher.
 Besides teaching and publishing piano teaching articles on this ComposeCreate blog, I most enjoy writing music and creating resources that really connect with kids.
 Helping teachers remember what it’s like to be a child again and experiencing that childlike wonder, excitement, and creativity is one of my passions.